Rahal-DS/Reflexo/README.md

 4. Set your development team and a unique bundle identifier for both the app and widget targets, and configure the shared app group (`group.com.ReflexoShared`) used by the widget.
 5. Build and run.

-## Security note

-The committed `Config.plist` and `GoogleService-Info.plist` contain credentials that should not be shared publicly.
-Before making this repository public, rotate the exposed keys, remove these files from version control, and add them to `.gitignore`.

 ## References

 - Apple Inc. (2024). *SwiftUI Documentation.* Apple Developer. https://developer.apple.com/documentation/swiftui/